charleskelley/bai-case-study/README.md

 ### Step 2: Problem Framing

-#### Objective
+#### Objectives

+**Model Task - Binary Classification**

-Given the data provided, the objective is to identify the main contributing factors that lead to a heart disease diagnosis.
+Identify the contributing factors that are associated with a heart disease diagnosis.

+**Model Selection - Classifier w/Variable Importance**

-To assess the relative contribution of multiple factors, a simple linear classification model can be built where the target variable is `heart_disease_binary` variable and all other variables are assessed as predictors.
+A binary classification model where the target is the `heart_disease_binary` variable and all other dataset variables can be assessed as for their importance in predicting whether a patient diagnosed with heart disease—most decision trees and regression based models support variable importance.

+**Model Interpretation - Variable Importance**

-The assumption that their parametric contributions to the target variable are additive and can be used as a proxy for their contribution to the heart disease diagnosis.
+The key assumption to this analysis is that a variable’s contributions to classification model are separable and can be used to relatively rank their contribution to the heart disease diagnosis classification

 #### Key Considerations

-There are many different binary classification models that could be used to try and get the best performing model on strictly the classification task.
-However, the request was for contribution analysis.
-Therefore, the model should be selected with explainability as a major consideration.

-With the the 24-48 time constraint and explainability as chief criteria.
-A linear classification model with dimensionality reduction is an obvious option.
+**Model Explainability**

+Can we identify the variables that most associated with a heart disease diagnosis?

+**Time Constraint**

+The hard cap of 24-48 hours to complete this analysis limits the number of solution options that can be investigated, and limits the options to more traditional solutions that are simple to implement in practice.

-### Step 3: Background Research
+### Step 3: Contextual Research

 #### Heart Disease Classification